aws-ia/terraform-aws-eks-blueprints-teams/patterns/multiple-app-teams/README.md

 - A VPC (required to support module/eks)
 - An EKS cluster (required to support module/teams)
 - Creation of two teams with restricted privileges inside their specific Namespaces, and no access to each other Namespaces.
-Read-only access to list Namespaces and Nodes
+- Read-only access to list Namespaces and Nodes for each team.

 To run this pattern you need to execute: